 San Diego Workers’ Compensation Insurance Lawyer

-Workers’ compensation is an insurance measure that employers must provide in California to protect employees from on-the-job injury.
+Workers’ compensation is an insurance measure that employers must provide in California to protect employees from an on-the-job injury.
 If you suffer an injury while on the job, workers’ compensation kicks in to pay for medical costs and some percentage of your wages.
 Because workers depend on this for help after an injury – and because it’s state-mandated – workers’ compensation bad faith issues are particularly heinous.

 Workers’ compensation is the safety net California provides that pays employees who have suffered injuries on the job while they are unable to work.
-If you can’t work because of an injury and the workers’ comp insurer or employer refuses to pay, you need help from a San Diego workers’ compensation bad faith lawyer who understands the complications of local workers’ comp claims.
+If you can’t work because of an injury and the workers’ comp insurer or employer refuses to pay, you need help from a San Diego workers’ compensation insurance lawyer who understands the complications of local workers’ comp claims.

 Depending on the accident, the cost to receive proper treatment can be massive.
 Plus, the loss of income during recovery can be crippling.
 California law requires businesses to carry workers’ comp insurance for employees.
 This applies to companies that range in size from a single employee up to hundreds of employees.
 Employees in San Diego can rest easy knowing that if something bad happens at work, workers’ compensation will cover the loss of income and medical expenses.
 Unfortunately, the insurance companies that provide the payout can be a different story.

-Types of Workers’ Compensation Bad Faith
+What Are The Types of Workers’ Compensation Bad Faith?

 After an injury or major surgery, medical expenses can add up, and, with no income to make ends meet, life can come to a crashing halt.
 According to the Federal Bureau of Investigation (FBI), some companies fail to provide the full workers’ compensation payment, using the remaining funds for private use.
 This is just one type of bad faith claim for workers’ compensation that our San Diego bad faith insurance attorneys have seen.
 Other examples of workers’ compensation bad faith include: